 Margaret Courtney, 21.8.1871 (Mrs.George Gribble);

 William, 19.10.1874 (Annie McInnes).
 All born at 'Warm Corner', Burra;

 Catherine Bass, 17.7.1888 (died as a baby);

 Emily Ruth, 25.6.1890 (spinster).
 All born at 'Fairvale', Bulgar Creek.

-[Kindly contributed by Kay Jones (nee Moore)]
+[From family records compiled by Kay Jones (nee Moore)]

 - Gillespie, L. L. 1992.
 Ginninderra: Forerunner to Canberra.
 The Wizard (Canberra local history series): Campbell

 - Manton, N. 1999.
 St Michael and All Angels: the History of a Village Church.
 Privately published: Charnwood